 VWAN interface activation during install and commissioning (I&C)

-When VWAN is activated during I&C via the VWD Inter-PAN join (as set out in GBCS version 4.4 or later), the VWCH shall temporarily use the VWAN interface as the active WAN interface route for remote communication, irrespective of SM WAN interface viability, as set out below.
+When VWAN is activated during I&C via the VWD Inter-PAN join (as set out in GBCS version 4.4 or later), the VWCH temporarily uses the VWAN interface as the active WAN interface, irrespective of SM WAN interface viability.

-If the VWCH has already birthed (VWCH CHF is Commissioned) at a site with good or poor cellular signal using the SM WAN interface, it shall send a WAN route switch Alert (not visible to DCC Users) indicating the change of the active WAN interface via VWAN interface.
+If the VWCH has already birthed (VWCH CHF is Commissioned) at a site with good or poor cellular signal using the SM WAN interface, it sends a WAN route switch Alert (not visible to DCC Users) indicating the change of the active WAN interface to the VWAN interface.

-Based on the VWCH parameters defined in Appendix A, the earliest transition from the VWAN interface to the SM WAN interface shall occur after the CellularConnectionMonitorInterval.
-During this period, installation activities will be completed using the VWAN prior to assessment of whether to switch to the SM WAN interface in accordance with the WAN interface link state assessment described in section 2.4.
+Based on the VWCH parameters defined in Appendix A, the earliest a transition from the VWAN interface to the SM WAN interface can occur after the CellularConnectionMonitorInterval.
+This allows installation activities to be completed using VWAN prior to assessment of whether to switch to the SM WAN interface in accordance with the WAN interface link state assessment described in section 2.4.

 Heartbeat functionality on VWCH